lewi0332/Data-Pipeline-Capstone-Project/README.md

 - Elasticsearch - 180 days worth of elasticsearch store could not be worth the price for the business.
 If the data increased 10 fold, a decision could be made to reduce the term of data available in the search.

+Should the website which accesses this data model increase in traffic, some adjustments can be made to insure availabilty and low latency.

+- Increase the number of nodes in the Elasticsearch cluster and create replicas in additional AWS availabity zones

+- Increase the number of nodes in the Redshift cluster and create replicas in additional AWS availabity zones

+Should the business require this dataset to also supply data to a dashboard, the first logical addition would be to aggregate our users into a single daily metric.
+Number of posts, followers, and median engagement across the platform would create a useful dashboard for the business.

+---

+## Next Steps

+This Udacity project will be the foundation of a more robust data pipeline.

+**Add NLP and Tensorflow**

+The company has built a recommendation system that blends a Natural Language Processing vector built from a users captions with a Tensorflow image classification model built to classify social media image types.
+This pipeline will be enhanced further to return user vectors for each on a weekly basis.

+**Refactor Color Kmeans**

+Currently this process is viable for the given data, but there are likely steps to speed up the computations, reduce network traffic, and limit shuffling in Spark

+---
+**Credited Resources**

+In addition to the [Udacity Data Engineering Nanodegree course](https://www.udacity.com/course/data-engineer-nanodegree--nd027), the following resources were used to create this data pipeline.

+- Building a Batch Data Pipeline by Emma Tang - https://www.youtube.com/watch?v=Rm3_rDPTQgE
+- Ingest Streaming Data into ElasticSearch from S3 - https://www.youtube.com/watch?v=Ysd9tWuhE8g